Scaling Feast

 The default Feast materialization process is an in-memory process, which pulls data from the offline store before writing it to the online store.
 However, this process does not scale for large data sets, since it's executed on a single-process.

-Feast supports pluggable Materialization Engines, that allow the materialization process to be scaled up.
+Feast supports pluggable Compute Engines, that allow the materialization process to be scaled up.
 Aside from the local process, Feast supports a Lambda-based materialization engine, and a Bytewax-based materialization engine.

 Users may also be able to build an engine to scale up materialization using existing infrastructure in their organizations.